About Gaz

 I found out that I was nominated along side a under 11 football club and someone who was getting kids into angling and off the streets.

-I really wasn’t sure what would happen, while I was confident of beating a fisherman (no offence intended at all) I really didn’t think I could beat a kids football team.
+I really wasn’t sure what would happen, but I really didn’t think I could beat a kids football team.

 Paul, Gordon Burns, Gaz